prolike/prolike.io/_posts/2019-11-27-we-re-jammin.md

   - website
   - workflow
 description: Let's talk about why your website should run on JAM rather than LAMP
+published: true
 ---

 Wordpress, Drupal, Joomla are all CMS that are running on _a LAMP stack_ The technology saw the light 25 years ago, created to support an internet with at completely different set of charatistices than what we see now.
-Todays modern stack is called _a JAM stack_ and it's different in every possibly thinkable way.
+Today's modern stack is called _a JAM stack_ and it's different in every possibly thinkable way.
 Stay tuned to learn the difference between _LAMP_ and _JAM_ and then consider if you want to take a step into the future.
 {:.kicker}

 <br>